Hail91/js-blackjack/README.md

 ## Known issues \*\* denotes issue being worked on.

-- Currently, mobile reponsiveness is not completed.
-For best experience please run on a desktop/laptop.
 - If Dealer is dealt an A/7 combination, the count is not displayed.\*\*
 - If player or dealer is dealt A/A to start, the hand is not handled properly.\*\*